 Market Offer

-There are dozens of smart bike trainers you can choose from.
-Unfortunately, the number of smart bikes is limited.
+There are dozens of smart bike trainers available, but the number of smart bikes is limited.

-Smart bikes are more niche products, so manufacturers don’t have as big a motivation to develop more models.
+Smart bikes are more niche products, so manufacturers aren’t as motivated to develop more models.

 Please don’t take me wrong.
 I am not saying you won’t choose from the smart bikes on the market.
 But, their offer is much narrower.